What the 2026 Budget Changes Mean for Property Prices, Investors, Buyers and Renters

 properties where the cash flow pain is no longer justified

 But not everyone will be dumping everything at once.
 Property investors tends to be very good at holding onto average assets while telling themselves “it is a long-term play”.
-This gives them their "x properties" boasting rights at BBQs.
+This also let them keep them their "x properties" bragging rights at BBQs.

 Sometimes they are right, but most of the times, they are just emotionally attached to a bad purchase.

 Serviceability (or the lack of it) will be a major brake on investor activity.
 Under the new rules, some investors buying established properties may not receive the same lending benefit from negative gearing assumptions.
-That will reduce borrowing power for some investors, especially those who are already highly leveraged or rely heavily on negative gearing strategy.
+The new rules will reduce borrowing power for some investors, especially those who are already highly leveraged or rely heavily on negative gearing strategy for the next purchase.

 pause